 yETH and yWETH

 What's the difference between WETH and ETH vaults?

 None in terms of returns.
-Deposited ETH it will be wrapped into WETH anyway.
+Deposited ETH will be wrapped into WETH anyway.
 The WETH vault just makes it easier for other Ethereum protocols to interact with this vault.